rajpabari/cs140e-25win/labs/0-pi-setup/README.md

 ------------------------------------------------------------------------
 ## 4. Setup your compiler toolchain

+Checkoff:
-After doing this step, running `make` in `0-hello` should print something like:
+  - After doing this step, running `make` in `0-hello` should print something like:

         ...
         waiting for a start
         putting code
         bootloader: Done.
         ...
         hello world from the pi
         DONE!!!

 ### macOS